-Long Name: Total Crystalloid Administered by Anesthesia Care Team if no crystalloid used.
+Long Name: Total Crystalloid Administered by Anesthesia Care Team anesthesia care team in the OR.
+The data should be recorded in milliliters.
+Enter zero if no crystalloid used.
 Do not record any blood products in this data field.

 Short Name: TotCrystAnesth